tytydraco/yessleep/out/Someone_Offered_Me_1_Million_to_Stay_Inside_for_a_Year_I_Should_Have_Said_No.md

 Jimmy wasn't there anymore – he'd retired years ago.
 The new bartender didn't know my order, didn't know to leave me alone.
 Everything was different.

 I'm sitting here with my beer, surrounded by people half my age.
 Every time I try to join in, the words feel foreign in my mouth.
-Desperate for any kind of connection, I offered to buy drinks for strangers, thinking maybe my newfound wealth could at least purchase some temporary companionship.
-But each time I tried to pay for someone else, my card was declined.
-Within minutes, my phone would buzz with a text from an unknown number:
+Desperate for any kind of connection, I offer to buy drinks for strangers, thinking maybe my newfound wealth can at least purchase some temporary companionship.
+But each time I try to pay for someone else, my card is declined.
+Within minutes, my phone buzzes with a text from an unknown number:

 'That money is for you, Mr. Walker.'